hvstechzw/Scholastic-Schools-Catalog/README.txt

 - Clean URL structure (school-name.html)
 - GitHub Pages compatible
 - All data fetched from JSON files
-- Grayscale color theme with colored logos maintained
+- Grayscale color theme with logos in color
+- Single-frame school cards with integrated logos

 ## How to Use:
 1. Upload ALL files to GitHub Pages